tvaroska/working/product/interactions/primary_user_journey.md

 ### Path C: Minimal Engagement
 When user has very limited time or attention:
 1. Glances at top 3 priority items only
-2. Uses voice assistant for hands-free AI Summary playback
+2. Scans AI summaries for key insights while walking
 3. Defers all non-priority content to weekend batch processing
 4. Relies heavily on automated categorization and filtering